davidindub/designland/README.md

 - A display font called [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?query=bebas) was used for the logo as it fitted the neubrutalist theme of the site.

 - [Baloo 2](https://fonts.google.com/specimen/Baloo+2?query=baloo) contrasts the harsh lines of the display font with friendlier rounded letters that made it suitable for the headings and navbar.

+## Accessibility

+I ensured that despite bold use of color, every element still met AAA level in the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG2AAA-Conformance) (WCAG).

+Buttons featuring icons have appropriate `aria-labels`, and notification messages have `aria-live` tags and are read by screen readers.

+I tested navigating the project with VoiceOver on macOS.

 ### Wireframes